-Security operations · 7 MIN READ · ANDREW PRITCHETT · JUN 4, 2019 · TAGS: Get technical / How to / Hunting / SOC / Tools
+Security operations · 7 MIN READ · ANDREW PRITCHETT · JUN 4, 2019 · TAGS: Get technical / How to / SOC / Threat hunting / Tools

 Before joining Expel, I worked as a police officer in Alaska and spent my days focused on digital forensics.
 I loved combing through heaps of forensic data to find that one photo or text message to seal the case.
 There were more than a few cases where, after serving a warrant and seizing equipment, we had an entire rack of computers, phones and media storage devices waiting for analysis.
 I jumped right in, eager to see where the data would take me, and then I’d click on the “start” button to kick off that analysis.
 Several hours later, I’d return and see that only a portion of the processing actually completed.
 But finding that one hidden gem required countless hours of string searching, regular expression searching, hash matching, dissecting sqlite data and plists, or searching through hex for header byte sequences.